 But does running after trends and one-off events really make sense today?
 Shouldn’t marketers just utilize social media as part of a broader marketing funnel?

 The theory of viral marketing certainly needs some re-examination as we approach a new year.
 To achieve that, we have put together this article.
-Go grab a coffee and read on to know some amazing things about viral marketing.
+Go grab a coffee and read on to know some amazing things about viral marketing & what posting at the right time means using a social media scheduler for viral marketing.

 What is viral marketing?